xujinlai/blog/_posts/2014-06-19-the-tips-of-compliling-hadoop-on-ubuntu.md

 ~~~

 You may with some errors telling you that some tools must be installed before compiling.\\
-Just like Findbugs and Protobuf
+Just like Findbugs and Protobuf, they can be easily installed by yourself.